-The minimum wage for apprentices between the ages of 16-18 is £3.40 an hour.
-For apprentices aged 19+ the minimum wage is £3.40 for the first year, then goes up to minimum wage for the age of the apprentice after a year.
+The minimum wage for apprentices between the ages of 16-18 is £3.70 an hour.
+For apprentices aged 19+ the minimum wage is £3.70 for the first year, then goes up to minimum wage for the age of the apprentice after a year.
 It is at the employer’s discretion how much above the minimum wage the apprentice is paid.
-As of 1st May 2017, the minimum wage for apprentices will be £3.50 an hour.

 You can find out the typical duration of individual courses on the relevant course description page.